richeney/azure-vwan-microhack/README.md

 - Incomplete deployments

-  If something has gone wrong and you have missing resources then rerunning `terraform plan` will shows what still needs to be created.
+  If something has gone wrong and you have missing resources then rerunning `terraform plan` will display the plan for the remaining resources to be created.

   Rerun `terraform apply` to create those remaining resources.

 - Importing resources

-  If have had a disconnect or token expiration then the resource may have been created but Terraform won't have received the resulting JSON for your state file.
-You will get an error message similar to this:
+  If have had a disconnect or token expiration then a resource may have been created but Terraform won't have received the resulting JSON for your state file.
+Running a plan or apply will get an error message similar to this:

   ```text
   │ Error: A resource with the ID "/subscriptions/2ca40be1-7e80-4f2b-92f7-06b2123a68cc/resourceGroups/vwan-microhack-hub-rg